 The setting of pay and benefits must represent good value for money and take into account market factors and the performance of the trust (both financial and non-financial).
 In setting the pay and remuneration of the academy's trust key management personnel and any benchmarks, parameters or criteria used in setting their pay, the Avanti Schools Trust Central Team & School Support Staff Pay Policy is used.
 All roles in the trust have been through job evaluation and assigned a grade and scale as a result.
-The Havering Job Evaluation scheme was used.
 A Pay Decision means any decision by a Decision Maker listed to award a pay rise or to not award a pay rise in respect of an employee.